MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 ### Prevent shared key authorization

-This configuration forces the storage account to reject all requests made with a shared key and require Azure AD authorization instead.
-Azure AD is a more secure choice as you can use risk-based access mechanisms to harden access to data tiers.
+This configuration forces the storage account to reject all requests made with a shared key and require Microsoft Entra authorization instead.
+Microsoft Entra ID is a more secure choice as you can use risk-based access mechanisms to harden access to data tiers.
 For more information, see [Prevent Shared Key authorization for an Azure Storage account](/azure/storage/common/shared-key-authorization-prevent?tabs=portal).

 You configure data protection for all three modes from the configuration settings of a storage account, as shown here.